0x09/resdet/README.md

 resdet - Detect source resolution of upscaled images.

+resdet is a command-line tool and C library which attempts to detect upscaling in images and identify the original resolution upscaled from.

 # Dependencies

 resdet bundles [KISS FFT](http://kissfft.sourceforge.net) as its FFT implementation (permissively licensed) but can use [FFTW](http://fftw.org) (GPL, potentially faster) if available.